Divyaaa099/DSA-daily-practice/README.md

 ---
 🚀 Day 5 Progress
+Successfully completed **4 LeetCode problems** focused on strengthening my understanding of **String manipulation**, **Arrays**, and handling different **edge cases**.

+### ✅ Problems Solved

+1. Length of Last Word
+2. Longest Common Prefix
+3. Find the Index of the First Occurrence in a String
+4. Plus One

+### 📚 Concepts Practiced

+* String Manipulation
+* Array Traversal
+* Prefix Matching
+* Character Comparison
+* Edge Case Handling
+* Time & Space Complexity Analysis

+### 🎯 What I Learned

+* How to find the length of the last word while handling trailing spaces.
+* Different approaches to finding the longest common prefix among multiple strings.
+* How to search for the first occurrence of a substring without relying on built-in methods.
+* How to handle carry propagation in arrays while solving the **Plus One** problem.
+* Improved my understanding of writing clean, optimized Java solutions and considering edge cases.

+**Progress:** ✅ **Day 5 / 30 Completed**

+> *Consistency beats perfection.
+Every solved problem is one step closer to becoming a better developer.* 🚀

 ## 🤝 Connect With Me

 I am actively learning and open to feedback and collaboration.